Rock Run Wilderness

 Our Conservation Goal for Rock Run.
 The Arc of Appalachia’s goal is to complete the conservation protection of the entire drainage of Rock Run.
 To protect an entire watershed anywhere in Ohio is in most cases simply not feasible, but the relatively small size of Rock Run’s drainage and its location in the heart of Shawnee State Forest makes it a leading candidate for success.
 Since 2003, the Arc has been buying private property in the watershed, acquiring private properties that has never been part of the State Forest.
 Our goal is to make Rock Run one of the best protected watershed in all of Ohio!
 We have already won a Clean Ohio grant for the effort.
 Now, all that remains is to raise our share of the funds.

 Legendary Wildness.
 The 300-foot depth of Rock Run’s valley is stunning, the topography including what we suspect is Ohio’s greatest elevation change from ridgeline to stream bed per horizontal foot.
-The forest shelters bobcat, timber rattlesnakes, and possibly some of the last of Ohio’s Allegheny wood rats.
+The forest shelters bobcat, timber rattlesnakes, and over 10 rare and endangered plants.
 Rock Run’s lower elevations contain a rare forest association of black birch, hemlock, and sweetgum.
 To our knowledge, Rock Run is the only location giving this type of forest permanent protection in Ohio.
 Not surprisingly, Rock Run’s forest floor botanicals are spectacular, boasting rare flowers and an abundance of fern species.
 Learn More About Rock Run’s Natural Treasures.